 Next to the office blocks on Humber Quays, there’s more land earmarked for residential apartments, offices and leisure too!

 I love that there are plans to create a better Queens Gardens.
 I love city centres that have great outdoor spaces and Queens Gardens right now is looking a bit ‘worse for wear’, let’s say.
-Hull city council have announced plans to update this amazing space to give new water and art features, poetry and restoration of the rose bowl fountain.

 The plans also incorporate modern, eco-friendly features, including electric vehicle charging points, the introduction of plants and trees to increase the gardens’ biodiversity and the incorporation of designs and functions that will allow the area to be used for flood alleviation.